 A picture emerges…

-This is a great case for the circular model of research methods mentioned earlier, over the hierarchical on.
+This is a great case for the circular model of research methods mentioned earlier, rather than the hierarchical one we have today.
 Industry clings to these meta-analyses and systematic reviews of randomized control trials because the data is very easy to spin in such a way that it makes their products seem healthy, or less unhealthy.
 Free sugar doesn’t just affect the 2 or 3 biomarkers the researchers were monitoring, it affects many systems of the body, even psychological behaviors and conditions.
 Don’t mention this to the researchers that were on the stage that day, though, for they even laughed WITH each other and made fun of the concept of sugar being addictive… even though it is and has been demonstrated to affect opioid receptors, much like nicotine and heroin do.
 But hey, I only hold a Bachelor’s degree and hold no license, so what do I know?
 Unfortunately, no license or certification exists for a chef/nutritionist/practitioner/investigator, so feel free to completely ignore all of my warnings (especially those of you in academia, where it is all about credentials).

 What does science actually know that we are never told?